Skip to content

 1. Use the official Raspberry Pi Imager tool for burning

-2. Directly download the official Ubuntu Server 64-bit image and use a third-party tool for burning
+2. Directly download the official Ubuntu Server 64-bit image and use third-party tools for burning

-After burning is complete, the SD card can be inserted into the Raspberry Pi, and power it on to boot.
+After burning is complete, insert the SD card into the Raspberry Pi and power it on to start.

-After the first boot of Ubuntu for Raspberry Pi, you need to log in with the default username and password:
+After the first boot of Ubuntu for Raspberry Pi, use the default username and password to log in:

 Username Password